jundalisay/spblist/content/en/research/descartes/philosophy/preface/part-2.md

 - he is the source of all truth
 - he cannot deceive us*

-> *Superphysics Note: Here, Descartes' God matches the Positive Force in Superphysics.
-It is not the Supreme Being or Brahma.
+{{< n n="Here, Descartes' God matches the Positive Force in Superphysics.
+It is not the Supreme Being or Brahma." >}}

 <!-- have created our understanding of such a nature as to be deceived in the judgments it forms of the things of which it possesses a very clear and distinct perception.  -->